kh4l1d/CL3-Codes/README.md

 # CL3-Codes
-An attempt to simplify codes as much as possible.
-(10 / 12 done so far)
+An attempt to simplify codes as much as possible. (just 1 code to go i.e. DSA)
 --------------------------------------------------------------------------------------------------------------------------------
 ### Downloading :wink: